typedt/random-haskell-notes/reader.md

 New readers are made from "appending" or "manipulating" computation of the original reader.
-Intuitively, "actions" on reader monads, creates new computation on the same context (the enclosed environment).
+Intuitively, "actions" on reader monads, create new computations on the same context (the enclosed environment).

 A simple example is,